 Alan Radley

-Alan holds a Ph.D. in Physics from University College London, where he worked as a Post-Doctoral Fellow and Lecturer in Physics and Astronomy at Mill Hill Observatory in London.
-He has worked as a Senior Research Fellow at the Maastricht McLuhan Institute, and Senior Scientist at NASA/ESA.
+Alan holds a Ph.D. in Physics from University College London, where he worked as a post-doctoral fellow and lecturer in Physics and Astronomy at Mill Hill Observatory in London.
+He has worked as a research fellow at the Maastricht McLuhan Institute and senior scientist at NASA/ESA.

 Alan has developed innovative optical designs for cameras, telescopes, spectrographs, 3D displays, and new concepts surrounding eyesight amplification.
-Currently, he is interested in visual Hypergrams/Hypergraphics, new imaging formats, and interactive image querying/linkage/sequencing/navigation.
+Currently, he is interested in visual hypergrams/hypergraphics, new imaging formats, knowledge access/integration/organisation, and interactive image querying/linkage/sequencing/navigation.

 Alan holds a Fellowship of the Royal Society of Arts (FRSA).